Valuing Inventory – 6 Inventory Costing Methods

-- Will not always provide you accurate costs for items on hand at the end of period.
+- We will not always provide accurate costs for items on hand at the end of the period.

 LIFO is not used as a valuation method for inventory.
-It’s mostly used as an accounting tool to help companies defer tax income into future periods.
+It’s mainly used as an accounting tool to help companies defer taxable income into future periods.

 The cost of the first 100 items sold is $15 each.
-After 100 units have been sold, the cost of an item is reset to $10.
+After 100 units have been sold, the price of an object is reset to $10.

-LIFO is beneficial to businesses when price ricing, since they can match their revenue with the most recent expenses.
+LIFO benefits businesses when price ricing since they can match their revenue with the most recent expenses.

-Tip: If you are planning to switch from your current inventory costing method to LIFO, do not make the switch all at once.
-This is because some of your previous purchases may be still in stock, and this will cause a significant fluctuation in your financial statements.
+Tip: If you plan to switch from your current inventory costing method to LIFO, do not make the switch immediately.
+This is because some of your previous purchases may still be in stock, and this will cause a significant fluctuation in your financial statements.